-Minor in Art.
-18 hours
+Minor in Art 15 hours

 ARTH 1120 3 hours

-ARTH and /or ART courses 15 hours
+ARTH and /or ART courses 12 hours

-Most ARTH and ART courses have prerequisites;

-12 hours must be at the 3000 or above level.
+9 hours must be at the level or 3000 or a hove

-- 1. Students will develop skills in solving and/or analyzing problems of form and content in art through analysis and expression. - Students will acquire knowledge of historic and contemporary forms of visual art.
+- 1. Students will develop skills in solving and/or analyzing problems of form and content in art through analysis and expression. - 2.
+Students will acquire knowledge of historic and contemporary forms of visual art.